MitzaaA14/STEALTH-UNIT-X1/README.md

 This repository contains the Final Project created for the **Introduction to Robotics** course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.

-The project has evolved from a standalone rover into a **distributed mechatronic ecosystem** involving multiple ESP32 nodes communicating in real-time to provide a complete interactive experience.

 ## Team Members:
 - https://github.com/iulia1603
 - https://github.com/MitzaaA14